Of the many SaaS operating principles, perhaps one of the most misunderstood is the principle of tenancy.

 The AKF Multi-Tenant Cube

-To further the understanding of tenancy, we introduce the AKF Multi-Tenant Cube.
+To further the understanding of tenancy, we introduce the AKF Multi-Tenant Cube:

-The X axis describes the “mode’ of tenancy, moving from shared nothing, to physical, to logical.
+The X-Axis describes the “mode’ of tenancy, moving from shared nothing, to physical, to logical.
 As we progress from sharing nothing to sharing everything, utilization goes up and cost of goods sold goes down.

-The Y axis describes the depth of tenancy from shared nothing, through network, web, app and finally persistence or database tier.
+The Y-Axis describes the depth of tenancy from shared nothing, through network, web, app and finally persistence or database tier.
 Again, as the depth of tenancy increase, so do Gross Margins.

-The Z axis describes the degree of tenancy, or the number of tenants.
+The Z-Axis describes the degree of tenancy, or the number of tenants.
 Higher levels of tenancy decrease costs of goods sold, but architecturally we never want a failure domain that encompasses all tenants.

 When running a XaaS (SaaS, etc) business, we are best off implementing logical multitenancy through every layer of our architecture.
 While we want tenancy to be high per instance, we also do not want all tenants to be in a single implementation.

 AKF Partners helps companies of all sizes achieve their availability, time to market, scalability, cost and business goals.
+Contact us today to see how we can help your organization in scalability and availability.